cskonopka/react-vaultrandomization/README.md

 http://localhost:3000
 ```

-3. Press the *random* button and a new video appears
+3. Press the *random video* button and a new video appears